2600hz/kazoo5/doc/engineering/ci.md

 # Continuous Integration

-Kazoo makes use of [TravisCI](https://travis-ci.org/2600hz/kazoo/) and [CircleCI](https://circleci.com/gh/2600hz/kazoo/).
+{% BRAND_NAME %} makes use of [TravisCI](https://travis-ci.org/2600hz/kazoo/) and [CircleCI](https://circleci.com/gh/2600hz/kazoo/).

 ## TravisCI

-Travis is tasked with building Kazoo against various versions of Erlang and running the test suites (core/ and applications/).
+Travis is tasked with building {% BRAND_NAME %} against various versions of Erlang and running the test suites (core/ and applications/).

 ## CircleCI